goauthentik/authentik/website/docs/enterprise/entsupport.md

 title: Support
 ---

-Enterprise authentik provides dedicated support, with a Help Center where you can open a request and view the progress and communications for your current requests.
+Enterprise authentik provides dedicated support, with a Support center where you can open a request and view the progress and communications for your current requests.

 ### Managing tickets and requests